Finance & Tax Consultants

 To avoid the pitfalls of non-compliance, property investors should adopt best practices when it comes to reporting their rental income.
 Here are some tips:

-• Keep detailed records: Maintain comprehensive and organized records of all rental income and expenses, including receipts, invoices, and bank statements.
+• Keep detailed records: Maintain comprehensive and organised records of all rental income and expenses, including receipts, invoices, and bank statements.
+Check that your property manager's statement reflects gross rent rather than a net figure after fees, as explained in our guide on managing agent statements.

 • Consult a tax professional: Engaging a tax advisor with expertise in property investments can be invaluable in navigating complex tax regulations.